-The Jazz Ensembles at Valdosta State University include two large ensembles and four small combos.
+The Jazz Ensembles at Valdosta State University include two large ensembles and three small combos.
 The ensembles are open to all students by audition.

 VSU Jazz Ensemble